-iternextfunc tp_iternext
+iternextfunc PyTypeObject.tp_iternext

 An optional pointer to a function that returns the next item in an iterator.
 When the iterator is exhausted, it must return NULL; a StopIteration exception may or may not be set.
 When another error occurs, it must return NULL too.
-Its presence normally signals that the instances of this type are iterators (although classic instances always have this function, even if they don't define a next () method).
+Its presence signals that the instances of this type are iterators.